TSC (TV channel): History

 Founded by Canadian entrepreneur John Goldberg, the channel went on the air on January 15, 1987 as the Canadian Home Shopping Network (CHSN), under the umbrella of the Canadian Home Shopping Club (CHSC), and was affiliated with the U.S. Home Shopping Network (HSN).
 The channel was exempted from licensing by the Canadian Radio-television and Telecommunications Commission (CRTC), but for several years this was on the condition the channel not use live motion video to demonstrate its products.
 Animated graphics could be used, but otherwise CHSN was limited to a slide-show format with voice-overs.
 This restriction was lifted in 1995.

 The first on-air host was Sandi Hall.
 Hosts from the first year included "Bargain" Bill Allison (husband to Betty-Jean Allison, also a former host), Mike Banks, Craig Hamilton (Stash Cairo), Alexandra Elliot (Martha Zidel) and Rosemary Frasier, Hugh Wilson, and Steve Oatway.
 In January 1988, Rogers Communications acquired the organization from John Goldberg.
 Rogers then installed Simon Dean as the new president.

 The Canadian Home Shopping Network was renamed to The Shopping Channel (TSC) in 2000.

 After adopting its current name, the channel commonly used the acronym "TSC", which had a stylized askew-square logo.
 Its use was cut back significantly after complaints from the hardware store chain Tractor Supply Company, which used a vaguely similar logo.

 In July 2011, TSC launched a high definition feed simulcasting the standard definition feed.

 In July 2015, it was reported that Rogers was planning to sell The Shopping Channel, and had received bids from foreign broadcasters, such as Liberty Interactive (owner of QVC).
 Interest had also reportedly been shown by HSN and Evine Live.
 The network could fetch at least $300 million, although due to CRTC policies, a foreign company would not be able to serve as majority-owner.

 In May 2017, the channel introduced a new logo and tagline, "Today's Shopping Choice".

 Products

-TSC has several products, some which gained mainstream notoriety.
-In addition to the television channel, TSC also has several businesses and products associated with and integrated with the television channel.
+TSC also has several businesses and products associated with and integrated with the television channel.